Future Scenarios of the European Union

 - Krastev, I. (2012).
 European disintegration?
 A fraying Union.
 Journal of Democracy, 23(4), 23–30.
 This article reviews the pressures on the EU system and asks if the reversal and rupture of the integration process is possible.
 Given the depth of the crisis in the EU since 2010, it is important to consider disintegration and not just integration.

 - Laffan, B. (2018).
 Europe’s union in crisis: Tested and contested.
-Routledge: London.
+Routledge: London, UK.
 This volume, which first appeared as a Special Issue of West European Politics, offers a wide ranging analysis of how the EU responded to multiple crises over the past decade.

 - Schimmelfennig, F. (2014).
 European integration in the euro crisis: The limits of postfunctionalism.
 Journal of European Integration, 36(3), 321–337.
 This article explains why despite the turmoil of the crisis and growing opposition to the EU, the Union managed to deepen economic governance.

 - Tsoukalis, L. (2016).
 In defence of Europe: Can the European project be saved?
-Oxford: Oxford University Press.
+Oxford, UK: Oxford University Press.
 Written during Europe’s decade of crises, this volume offers important insights from a political economy perspective

 - Webber, D. (2018).
 European disintegration: The politics of crisis in the EU.
-London: Macmillan.
+London, UK: Macmillan.
 This volume analyses four EU crises since 2009 and assesses the possibility of disintegration of the Union.

 - Wiener, A., Börzel, T., & Risse T. (Eds.).
 (2018).
 European integration theory.
-Oxford: Oxford University Press.
+Oxford, UK: Oxford University Press.
 This volume provides a comprehensive overview of integration theory, which provides us with the building blocks to understand the dynamic of European integration.

 - Barroso, J. M. (2012, September 12).
 State of the Union 2012 address.